Installing OpenVAS (GVM) on CentOS 7

 mkdir -p /usr/share/texlive/texmf-local/tex/latex/comment cd /usr/share/texlive/texmf-local/tex/latex/comment wget http://mirrors.ctan.org/macros/latex/contrib/comment/comment.sty chmod 644 comment.sty texhash

 Success!
-After you login, start a scan (Scans -> Tasks -> Task Wizard), and get comfortable with the interface.
+From the web interface you can start a scan via Scans -> Tasks -> Task Wizard.
+Get comfortable with the interface!
 Are there some things I miss or I’m going to miss about Nessus?
 Of course!
 Nessus is like a pair of old shoes you’ve traveled a lot of miles with so it’s hard to get your feet used to something new.
-I have to say that so far though, I’m pretty happy with OpenVAS.
+I have to say that so far though, I’m pretty happy with OpenVAS (GVM).
 Sure it’s not quite as polished and maybe it will produce some false positives others don’t, but that’s ok.
-Even if you already have another vulnerability scanner in your environment and you just need a second opinion, I would strongly suggest giving OpenVAS a shot if you haven’t done so recently.
+Even if you already have another vulnerability scanner in your environment and you just need a second opinion, I would strongly suggest giving OpenVAS (GVM) a shot if you haven’t done so recently.

 Dallas Haselhorst has worked as an IT and information security consultant for over 20 years.
 During that time, he has owned his own businesses and worked with companies in numerous industries.
 Dallas holds several industry certifications and when not working or tinkering in tech, he may be found attempting to mold his daughters into card carrying nerds and organizing BSidesKC.

 88 thoughts on “Installing OpenVAS (GVM) on CentOS 7”